Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 UBS vs Migros Bank

-We can also quickly compare UBS with Migros bank (my favorite traditional bank):
+We can also quickly compare UBS with Migros Bank:

 8 CHF per month